 Number of Participants

-We are seeking applications for 8 to 10 positions.
+For the summer 2023 cohort, we are seeking applications for 4-5 positions.
 Together with UConn students funded through other sources, the total number of undergraduate students performing summer research in chemistry and that participate in the REU social activities, workshops and seminars is at least twice as high.
-Our program support includes stipends of $4000, a travel allowance, and full room in our modern University Dormitories, and a ~$400 meal allowance.
+Our program support includes stipends of $6000 (which includes a $500 meal allowance), cost of travel, and a room in our modern University Dormitories.

 How to Apply?

 First, make sure you are eligible.
-Then pick from the many available research areas/research groups those that interest you most.
-Download and fill out the application package, and send it in by the deadline.
+Then pick from the many available research areas/research groups that interest you most.
+Complete the online application form, and arrange for two letters of recommendation.
 You will hear from us within a month after the deadline.

 The REU is accompanied by a variety of scientific group activities, typical activities are listed in Anticipated Seminar Topics.